Chapter 1 Introduction Leaf

 Students have access to our website for course resources which includes lecture slides, lab exercises, cheatsheets to remind them about important functions, homework assignments, and additional resources.

-Learners are also encouraged to find data and are given resources on where one can find public data, so that they can identify a research question for their project in the code-a-thon stage.
-Learners are provided with an example project and a project template R Markdown file.
+Learners are also encouraged to find public data or bring their own, so that they can identify a research question for their project in the codeathon stage.
+Learners are provided with an example project and a template R Markdown file.

-In the final stage of the short course, learners participate in a 3 day code-a-thon, which allows them to apply what they learned to a topic of interest, get peer and instructor in person assistance, ask more extensive questions, and learn about some more advanced topics in reproducibility and data ethics.
+In the final stage of the short course, learners participate in a 3 day codeathon to apply what they learned.
+Learners choose a topic of interest, get in person assistance from peers and instructors, ask more in-depth questions, and learn about some more advanced topics in reproducibility and data ethics.

 DaSEH materials are designed to be beginner friendly.
-Users can work through our materials with no prerequisite knowledge in programming, environmental health, public health, or statistics.
+Learners can work through our materials with no prerequisite knowledge in programming, environmental health, public health, or statistics.
 However, the appropriate technology, software, and a basic familiarity with R Studio is helpful.
-This section will detail what learners and instructors will need to be able to jump into our resources.
+This section will detail what learners and instructors will need.

 • tidyverse